Killer Bug

 Scuds can swim - fast - and for a time I fished the killer bug with quick tugs to mimic a scud's swimming action.
 Having fished with a truly Hi-Vis Fluorocarbon level line, and having seen strikes that I'm sure I wasn't seeing before, I now think a dead-drift approach may in fact be a better technique.

-I don't know that quick tugs to give action to the fly causes more strikes, but it certainly causes your line to bounce around, and if your line is bouncing around it is very hard to see the very subtle indications of many strikes.
+I don't know that giving action to the fly with quick tugs produces more strikes, but it certainly causes your line to bounce around, and if your line is bouncing around it is very hard to see the subtle strikes.
+Truly, some strikes are so subtle that they move the line much less than the motion caused by even a gentle pulsing action.

 Same fish caught twice.
 Photo of first catch.